 Dr. Raphael Mechoulam, the iconic Israeli researcher who discovered tetrahydrocannabinol (THC) in 1964, and whose lab discovered the first endocannabinoid anandamide in 1992, strongly suggests that such trials “should be planned and undertaken as soon as possible.”

-Palliative Medicine at the National Institutes of Health Clinical Center, joins this call for research.
+Dr. Sunil Aggarwal, a 2014–15 Clinical Fellow in Hospice and Palliative Medicine at the National Institutes of Health Clinical Center, joins this call for research.

 “For the good of the human race, we ask these powerful individuals, who have shown their dedication to easing human suffering, to step up and help fund these clinical trials and for government to facilitate this important research,” implored Malanca.